neuralnoise.com

 Media Coverage

-Our research regularly reaches beyond academic circles.
-For example, our work “Lost in Time: Clock and Calendar Understanding Challenges in Multimodal LLMs” received extensive media coverage, including The New York Times, VICE, Gizmodo, The Engineer, and Yahoo!
+Our research received some media coverage.
+For example, our work “Lost in Time: Clock and Calendar Understanding Challenges in Multimodal LLMs”, led by the amazing Rohit Saxena, received extensive media coverage, including The New York Times, VICE, Gizmodo, The Engineer, and Yahoo!
 News.
+Our project “Inverse Scaling in Test-Time Compute” led by Aryo Gema in collaboration with Anthropic also received some media attention, with coverage in VentureBeat, YourStory, AI Times, TechZine, The Interview Times, AI News, and others.

 comments powered by Disqus